What is it?

 In 2011, we added a special Young & Crafty section that featured young makers between the ages of 9-18 years old.
 That year we also introduced a Food Craft section that celebrated the burgeoning D.I.Y. food movement.
 The program featured a D.I.Y.
 Salon that hosted some of the area’s best culinary talent as they taught exciting craft food techniques, a Crafty Food Market that displayed and served great artisanal food—and the highlight, the Crafty Food Awards, which crowned the city’s best food crafters.

+The next festival will be in 2015.
 Admission is $5 each day (price subject to change).
 Tickets will be available online prior to the event.
-Our 11th year running, we will present another exciting display of creative talent, entertainment, and fun for all!
-Stay tuned for more 2014 festival details!
+Our 12th year running, we will present another exciting display of creative talent, entertainment, and fun for all!
+Stay tuned for more 2015 festival details!

 Still have questions?